Changissnz/selfinterest/README.md

 the projected ramifications of a specific performance mark, the mark changes in interpretation.
 Initially, the as-is is identical to the from-itself.
 Then the as-is in understanding is expanded, as much as human predictive capability allows, for the objective of equaling the what-is of the mark.
+The metric, in practical use, can only organize the whole into equals, and each segment, of equals, is designated objectives that require more than that metric.
+Peers that are equal by the metric are either both accepted or rejected, and this truth sets the stage for unstandard happenings such as disintegrating plurality and dichotomy by competition.
+And the notion of "luck", as a qualitative judgment of an individual's life, is quite interconnected to the social construct as well as spatiotemporal settings of occurrences.